 If you require any information please e-mail via the link above.
 We would also like to receive your favourite photos of the layout via the same address.
 We will always ask your permission before using your photos on this site.

-The layout has now 'retired' for the foreseeable future apart from its planned final outing at Warley in autumn 2017.
-Hopefully we will see you there.
+The layout has now 'retired' for the foreseeable future due to a change in personal circumstances and it was with much regret we had to cancel its scheduled final outing at Warley in autumn 2017.